System Authentication

 The preferred method to enable SysAuth is to set "SysAuth 1" in a configuration file, or specify "-S" on the command line.
 Alternatively, SysAuth will be turned on by default if servedat is run as root or as a Windows service, and no AuthFile is specified.

 It is strongly recommended that you explicitly set SysAuth instead of relying on the default behavior.
-Otherwise it could be unexpectedly disabled if you later add an on AuthFile.
+Otherwise it could be unexpectedly disabled if you later add an AuthFile.
 The default behavior may change in a future release.

 Database Details